stedwick/PhilNav-Python-RaspberryPi/README.md

 * https://www.quha.com
 * https://eviacam.crea-si.com/

-There's \*lots\* of assembly required since the Raspberry Pi has to be built.
-You can buy a pre-built PhilNav from Phil here:

 It uses a client/server model; the server runs on a Raspberry Pi with a Picam 3 NoIR camera, and the client runs on your Windows, Apple macOS, or Linux PC.
 They communicate over Wi-Fi or ethernet via UDP multicast.

 It's free and open source on GitHub, written from scratch in Python3 by Philip Brocoum.
-There are no dependencies on the original SmartNav hardware or software (it's discontinued anyway by NaturalPoint as of 2018).
+There are no dependencies on the 2002 SmartNav hardware or software (it's discontinued anyway by NaturalPoint as of 2018).

 ## Running PhilNav